Andretti's Catie Munnings and Timmy Hansen: "there’s really no limit to where we could go."

 Catie, you’ve worked with Girls on Track in the past, how important is it for young girls to see a mixed-gender series?

-C I think it’s massively important for young girls to have a role model to look up to, there wasn’t necessarily anything like that when I started in motorsport, I never though I’d have a career in motorsport when I was just having fun on my family farm driving cars around at the weekend.
-It wasn’t something I thought I was training for a career in.
+C I think it’s massively important for young girls to have a role model to look up to, there wasn’t anything like that when I started in motorsport.
+I never thought I’d have a career in motorsport when I was just having fun on my family farm driving cars around at the weekend.
 I know it was different for Timmy because he came from a family in motorsport that has really successful careers so it was a possibility.
-To have more women on mainstream TV, where young girls switch the TV on and it’s on BBC and ITV in the UK.
-It’s like when we did Girls on Track in schools, we’d ask at the beginning of the event, ‘how many of you want to be a Formula 1 driver?’
+It would be great to have more women on mainstream TV, so young girls switch the TV on and it’s on BBC and ITV in the UK.
+When we did Girls on Track in schools, we’d ask at the beginning of the event, ‘how many of you want to be a Formula 1 driver?’
 Some of them would say, ‘I didn’t think you were allowed to be because there’s no girls,’ and they’d completely shut it off and that’s sad.
-You obviously you want to let a child do anything they want to do and tell them that anything is possible, so we need more exposure for the next generation and then we’ll see more women beating the men haha.
+You obviously you want to let a child do anything they want to do and tell them that anything is possible, we need more exposure for the next generation and then we’ll see more women beating the men haha.

 And what do you think the future of Extreme E could look like, how do you want to see it evolve?